Work Visa

 In Ho Chi Minh City, filing deadlines are typically by March 31st.
 Tax deductions include personal allowances of VND 11,000,000 (~USD 462, ~EUR 429) per month and dependent allowances of VND 4,400,000 (~USD 185, ~EUR 172) per dependent.

-foreign residents are taxed only on Vietnam-sourced income unless they stay for more than 183 days in a calendar year.
+Foreign residents are taxed only on Vietnam-sourced income unless they stay for more than 183 days in a calendar year.

 Labor Laws, Workers Rights and Contract Types in Vietnam